Choose your boutique

 Your rights

-As a data subject, you have the opportunity to assert your rights under the General Data Protection Regulation.
-These include the following rights:
+As a data subject, you have the right to assert your rights under the General Data Protection Regulation (GDPR) against us.
+These rights include the following:

-You have the right to request information about the data we store about you.
-In particular, you can request information about the purposes of processing, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing, or objection, the existence of a right to lodge a complaint, the origin of your data if it was not collected by us, as well as the existence of automated decision-making, including profiling, and, if applicable, meaningful information about its details.
-An informal request via email or post is sufficient.
-You will receive the requested information within one month of receipt of your letter.
+You have the right to request information about your data stored with us.
+In particular, you can request information about the purposes of processing, the categories of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the origin of your data if it was not collected from you, and the existence of automated decision-making, including profiling, and, where applicable, meaningful information about the logic involved.
+An informal request via email or post is sufficient for this purpose.
+You will receive your requested information within one month of receipt of your request.

-If we have collected or stored inaccurate personal data about you, you can request that this data be corrected or completed via an informal request.
-You will receive information about the change to your data within one month of receiving your request.
+If we have recorded/stored incorrect data about you, you can request its correction or completion by submitting an informal request.
+You will receive information about the changes to your data within one month of receiving your request.

 Right to erasure under Article 17 GDPR

-You have the right to request the deletion of your personal data stored by us, unless the processing is necessary to exercise the right to freedom of expression and information, to fulfill a legal obligation, for reasons of public interest, or to assert, exercise, or defend legal claims.
-However, this requires that the purposes for which the data was collected no longer apply, or that you have objected to the processing pursuant to Article 21 GDPR, you have withdrawn your consent pursuant to Article 7 GDPR, or the processing is unlawful.
+You have the right to request the deletion of your personal data stored by us, unless processing is necessary for exercising the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise, or defense of legal claims.
+However, this requires that the purposes for processing no longer apply, or that you have objected to the processing pursuant to Article 21 GDPR, you have withdrawn your consent pursuant to Article 7 GDPR, or the processing is unlawful.

-Right to restriction of processing under Article 18 GDPR
+Right to restriction of processing pursuant to Article 18 GDPR

-You have the right to request the restriction of the processing of your personal data if you contest the accuracy of the data, if the processing is unlawful but you refuse to delete it, and if we no longer need the data, but you require it to assert, exercise, or defend legal claims, or if you have objected to the processing pursuant to Art.
-21 GDPR.
-You can also notify us of this informally.
+You have the right to request the restriction of the processing of your personal data if you contest the accuracy of the data, the processing is unlawful but you object to its erasure, we no longer need the data but you require it for the establishment, exercise or defense of legal claims, or you have objected to the processing pursuant to Article 21 GDPR.
+You can notify us of this informally.

-Right to data portability under Article 20 GDPR
+Right to data portability according to Article 20 GDPR

-You have the option of receiving the data we have stored about you in a structured, common and machine-readable format or of requesting that it be transmitted to another responsible party.
+You have the option to receive the data we hold about you in a structured, commonly used and machine-readable format, or to request its transfer to another controller.

-Right of withdrawal for consents according to Art.
+Right of withdrawal for consents pursuant to Art.
 7 para.
 3 GDPR

-You have the right to revoke your consent at any time.
-This means that we may no longer continue the data processing based on this consent in the future and
+You have the right to withdraw your consent at any time.
+This means that we will no longer be permitted to process your data based on this consent in the future.

 If your personal data is processed on the basis of legitimate interests pursuant to Art.
-6 (1) (f) GDPR, you have the right to object to the processing of your personal data if there are reasons for doing so that arise from your particular situation or if the objection is directed against direct advertising.
+6 para.
+1 sentence 1 lit. f GDPR, you have the right to object to the processing of your personal data, provided that there are grounds relating to your particular situation or the objection is directed against direct marketing.

-In the latter case, you have a general right of objection, which we will implement without specifying a particular situation.
+In the latter case, you have a general right to object, which we will implement without requiring you to specify a particular situation.

-If you would like to exercise your right of withdrawal or objection, simply send an email to hello@lvate.de .
+If you wish to exercise your right of withdrawal or objection, simply send an email to hello@lvate.de .

-Right to lodge a complaint under Article 77 GDPR
+Right to lodge a complaint pursuant to Article 77 GDPR

 You have the right to lodge a complaint with a supervisory authority.
-You can do so by contacting the supervisory authority at your usual place of residence or work, or at our headquarters.
+You can contact the supervisory authority in your place of habitual residence, your place of work, or our registered office.

 “personal data”

-any information relating to an identified or identifiable natural person (hereinafter ‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;
+all information relating to an identified or identifiable natural person (hereinafter referred to as "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 "Processing"